 Linnea Andreassen is a swedish mezzosoprano from Uppsala now situated in Stockholm.

-Forthcoming and recent engagements include Vetenskapen (Science) in a new opera based on Patrik Svensson's bestselling book Ålevangeliet ("The Eel Gospel") at Folkoperan in Stockholm in Spring 2022, and the world premiere of the Icelandic composer Karólína Eiríksdótters newly written opera BLY at Piteå Kammaropera in Autumn 2021.
+Forthcoming engagements include Vetenskapen (Science) in a new opera based on Patrik Svensson's bestselling book Ålevangeliet ("The Eel Gospel") at Folkoperan in Stockholm in Spring 2022, and Andronico in Vivaldi's Il Giustino at Drottningholm Theatre.
+Recently she also starred in the world premiere of the Icelandic composer Karólína Eiríksdótters newly written opera BLY at Piteå Kammaropera, in Autumn 2021.

 She is educated at the University College of Opera and the Royal College of Music in Stockholm where she studied singing for Erik Årman, who she is still studying with.